 We focus on analyzing, visualizing, and mining data from experiments that profile the molecular state of human cells and tissues by transcriptomics, epigenomics, proteomics, and metabolomics for drug discovery.
 We also explore how to integrate these datasets with genomics and electronic medical health records data to advance precision medicine.

-In addition to developing algorithms, web-based software tools, and databases, and collaborating with wet-bench experimental laboratories at Mount Sinai, we organize courses, workshops, tutorials, and seminars; our Data Science online and in-class courses for undergraduate and graduate students aim to train the next generation of Bioinformaticians.
+In addition to developing algorithms, web-based software tools, and databases, and collaborating with wet-bench experimental laboratories at Mount Sinai, we organize courses, workshops, tutorials, and seminars; our Data Science MOOC and in-class courses for undergraduate and graduate students aim to train the next generation of Bioinformaticians.